 - 14.47 The London Plan sets out a 'small sites' housing requirement for each borough, which is reflected in this Plan at Policy SDS1.
-Small sites are defined as those that are less than 0.25 hectares. - 14.48 It is imperative that future growth and development occurs in a way that respects and enhances local character, with the distinctive features of Wandsworth's communities at the heart of the design-led process.
+Small sites are defined as those that are less than 0.25 hectares.
+For the avoidance of doubt, 'small sites' has a different meaning for the purposes of Policy LP23, being a site capable of delivering between 1 and 9 dwellings (gross). - 14.48 It is imperative that future growth and development occurs in a way that respects and enhances local character, with the distinctive features of Wandsworth's communities at the heart of the design-led process.
 The Urban Design Study (2021) identifies areas that are capable of accommodating new homes through the development of small sites.
 The identified areas are defined using a spectrum of sensitivity to change, based on local character, including having taken into account factors such as existing urban grain, historic evolution, building typologies, and spatial strategic growth and regeneration priorities across the borough.
 All proposals for additional housing on small sites will be expected to have regard to the Urban Design Study (2021) as a starting point for informing the design of any scheme in order to reflect and respond to the scope for intensification in a given area and to demonstrate an appreciation of the key features of local character.
 The consideration of design options at the early stage of the development process, informed by the Urban Design Study (2021), will need to be set out in a Design and Access Statement.